richfitz/storr/README.md

   - leveldb via [RcppLevelDB](https://github.com/gokceneraslan/rcppleveldb)
   - [dat](http://dat-data.com)

-We always go back to the common storage (database, filesystem, whatever) for the current object -> hash mapping but when retrieving a hash we can often do that without hitting the underlying storage.
-This means that repeated lookups happen very quickly while still being able to reflect change elsewhere.
+storr always goes back to the common storage (database, filesystem, whatever) for the current object -> hash mapping but when retrieving the data given a hash hash we can often do that without accessing the underlying storage.
+This means that repeated lookups happen quickly while still being able to reflect changes elsewhere.

 # Installation